Joint Image Compression and Denoising via Latent-Space Scalability: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mages} obtained from digital imaging sensors are degraded by the noise generated due to many factors such as lighting of the scene, sensors, shutter speed, etc. In a typical image processing pipeline, noise in the captured image is attenuated or removed before compressing the image.
+Images obtained from digital imaging sensors are degraded by the noise generated due to many factors such as lighting of the scene, sensors, shutter speed, etc. {In practice, noticeable noise is often encountered in low-light conditions, as illustrated in the Smartphone Image Denoising Dataset (SIDD)~\cite{SIDD}.} In a typical image processing pipeline, noise in the captured image is attenuated or removed before compressing the image.
 The noise removed in the pre-processing stage cannot be restored, and the compressed image does not carry information about the original noise.
-While it is a desirable feature not to have noise in the stored image for majority of applications, the captured noise may carry useful information for certain application such as image forensics and artistic intent.
+While it is a desirable feature not to have noise in the stored image for the majority of applications, the captured noise may carry useful information for certain applications, such as court evidence, image forensics, and artistic intent.
 For such applications, the noise needs to be preserved in the compressed image.
 In fact, compressed-domain denoising together with techniques to preserve the noise is part of the recent JPEG AI call for proposals~\cite{JPEG-AI_CfP}.
-The major drawback of encoding the noise is that it significantly increases the bitrate required for storing and transferring the images.
-Another issue is that when the clean (denoised) image is needed, the denoising should be applied to the reconstructed noisy images.
-The additional denoising step increases the run time and the complexity of the pipeline.
+The major drawback of encoding the noise is that it significantly increases the bitrate required for storing and transferring the images. {As an example, it is known that independent and identically distributed (iid) Gaussian source, which is a common noise model, has the worst rate-distortion performance among all the sources with the same variance~\cite{Cover_Thomas_2006}.} Another issue is that when the clean (denoised) image is needed, the denoising should be applied to the reconstructed noisy images.
+The additional denoising step {may increase} the run time and the complexity of the pipeline.